 When you finish formatting the faulty storage device which Windows was unable to format, you may lose the saved data.
 The only thing that you can do is to turn to reliable data recovery software and restore precious data immediately.

 Here, we would like to recommend you try EaseUS Data Recovery Wizard.
 It supports to scan and restore all your data in only 3 steps as long as the device can be detected by a Windows computer:

-Launch EaseUS Data Recovery Wizard, hover on the partition, external hard drive, USB, or memory card from which you want to perform data recovery, and then click "Scan".
+Step 1.
+Launch EaseUS Data Recovery Wizard, hover on the partition which you want to recover data from, and click "Scan".

-After choosing the files, click "Recover" and choose a location on another drive to save the recovered files at.
+Step 3.
+After selecting the files, click Recover and choose a location to save the recovered files at.
 Make sure not to pick your storage device that made you lose your files.